Bill Marvin, The Restaurant Doctor™ is a leading authority on how good restaurants can become

 went on to earn a degree in Hotel Administration from Cornell University.
 Bill moved to Colorado to develop and

 operate the foodservice system for the U.S. Olympic Training Centers.
-He and his wife, Margene, now live in Gig
+He and his wife, Margene, lived in Gig

 A veteran of the foodservice industry, Bill has managed hotels, institutions and clubs and owned full service